Spec Ops: The Line

 Nice job with the mindless bloodshed, Mr. Knight in Shining Armor.

-My absolute favorite part of the game is when you're in this little shopping area full of manakins and some troopers barge in.
+My absolute favorite part of the game is when you're in this little shopping area full of manakins when some troopers barge in.
 You're gunning and gunning, but then the lights blink, and the heavy trooper has swapped places with where a manakin used to be.
-The lights blink again, and again, they swap.
+The lights blink again, and once more, they swap.
 It took me a while to realize what the point was here.
-Yeah, it's trippy, yeah, it's cool, but it does mean something.
+Yeah, it's trippy. yeah, it's cool.
+But it does mean something.
 And that something is that you've lost so much humanity that you can't tell a dummy from a real human anymore.
-Damn.

 Notice how the light switch gets faster as things get more dire?
 How many games today would have the courage to just completely shut the screen black on their players?
 Man, I love that part.